-- Limited staff presence, limited law enforcement presence, and "small town" lacking resources/venues for activities makes having an impact on alcohol/other drug use more difficult. - Students (more than three quarters) indicate that increased enforcement efforts will not impact their compliance with campus rules/state law or their levels of alcohol consumption.
+Limited staff presence, limited law enforcement presence, and "small town" lacking resources/venues for activities makes having an impact on alcohol/other drug use more difficult.

 IX.
 Conclusion

 A. General summary of findings of review (were previous goals met?)

 As addressed in VIII, we accomplished one of the four Goals and Objectives indicated in the 2019 Biennium Report, and completed in some part elements of the other three.
 All four goals identified items remain good and well-meaning objectives, but three of these goals were not completed.